A man in a suit and tie standing up against a white wall.

 Supreme Court Law Clerk, 1994-2023

-Jason Marks received his undergraduate degree from the University of Chicago and his J.D. from the University of California, Berkeley, School of Law.
+Jason Marks received his undergraduate degree from the University of Chicago and his J.D. from Berkeley Law.

 Jason spent more than 25 years serving as a law clerk and Head of Chambers for Justices of the California Supreme Court, where he examined petitions for review and recommended grants or denials.
 He also read briefs on the merits, observed oral arguments, and helped the Justices draft their opinions.